tjiangHIT/cuteSV/README.md

 BTW, we used [Truvari](https://github.com/spiralgenetics/truvari) to calculate the recall, precision, and f-measure.
 For more detailed implementation of SV benchmarks, we show an example [here](https://github.com/tjiangHIT/sv-benchmark).

-## Notice
-A new wiki page about diploid-assembly-based SV detection using cuteSV has been established.
-More details please see [here](https://github.com/tjiangHIT/cuteSV/wiki/Diploid-assembly-based-SV-detection-using-cuteSV).

-We provided a new document for applying **force calling** (or **regenotyping**) benchmark [here](https://github.com/tjiangHIT/cuteSV/tree/master/src/documentation).

 ---
 ### Dependence